kyle-hansen719/493-low-fidelity-prototype/README.md

 This system was built as the final project for EECS 493.
 It allows a hospital patient to remotely enter symptoms and pain points into a 3D model that can be sent to a doctor.

+The system is hosted on github pages [Here](https://kyle-hansen719.github.io/493-low-fidelity-prototype/)

 ## Running the System Locally

 1. Clone the repo